DavidEMDias/dbt-btc-project/README.md

 | **dbt Exposure** | Created **exposures** to explicitly link dbt models to the final **dashboard**, ensuring traceability and visibility of data lineage. |
 | **Model Contracts** | Defined **model contracts** to guarantee schema stability; versioning via **dbt versions** was used to manage controlled model evolution. |
 | **Continuous Integration (GitHub Actions)** | Implemented CI/CD pipelines with automated testing, linting, and deployment using GitHub Actions to ensure stable, production-ready releases. |

+Next Steps: Continuous Loading with Snowpipe - as soon as there is a file uploaded to S3 Bucket -> s3 sends an event to SQS(aws simple queue service) -> Snowpipe will be listening to events on SQS -> as soon as there is a message in SQS snowpipe gets triggered and runs copy into command to raw_table(variant data type).